“I feel fat.” It’s a phrase many of us have said without thinking.

 From that place, we can turn toward self-compassion and begin caring for ourselves on a deeper level.

-And that’s where recovery begins to take root and grow. 🌱
+And that’s where recovery and body trust begin to take root and grow. 🌱

 🌿 Self Reflection